epsilondom/al-folio/_pages/about.md

     <p>Chengdu,Sichuan,China</p>

 news: false  # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---
 Hi!
 I am an undergraduate student in Software Engineering at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).